Carolina College of Natural Health Sciences

 Dry Vata feels nurtured by sweet peaches & olive oil while being warmed and relaxed by rosemary.
 This recipe will please pitta with its creamy luxurious texture and decadent, high-class sensibilities.
 Pitta's often have sensitive eyes.
 The high keratin content of peaches will nourish the sharp vision of pitta dosha, easing tension.
 The liver-nourishing and cleansing properties of this recipe will soften the sharpness of a pitta mind.
 Pitta should also take caution, as the heat of rosemary and peaches can also overstimulate them.
 Kapha, who usually discovers a little extra mucus in the sinuses the morning after a sweet treat, will relish our Rustic Peach Sorbet with Rosemary Olive Oil.
 The warming quality of peach is accented by pungent rosemary.
 Dairy-free and utilizing the sweetness of heating honey, here's a dessert that you can believe in!

-Is Rustic Peach Sorbet with Rosemary Oil Good for My Ayurvedic Diet?
+Is Rustic Peach Sorbet with Rosemary Oil a Good Match for My Body?

 Find out by taking this free, easy quiz.
 You'll learn your body type, and whether 'Rustic Peach Sorbet with Rosemary Oil' is a good fit.
 Complete the basic quiz in 1 minute, or go deeper with additional quizzes at your own leisure to learn more about your body.